eNOVAAerospace/flight_track/README.md

 # flight_track

+> Project realized by Antoine Rovini, student at Epitech Technology, Promo 2025.

 In this program, Airlabs's API is used to retrieve flight data around the globe.
 Here is a tutorial to help you to use it.